JoelBranham/Codebreaker/README.md

 ![alt text](http://i.imgur.com/zm1LqLd.jpg)

 In this example, the player's first guess is "1234".
 This yields 0 correct and 2 misplaced.
-This means that two of the digits from the input are in the secret code, but not in the right position.
+This means that two of the digits from the input are in the secret code, but are not in the correct position.

 ![alt text](http://i.imgur.com/sIfAFtM.jpg)